raghumedoji/Priority_inversion_project/readme.md

 L starts running and consumes CPU time.
 M finishes its work but H still cannot run because L is using the CPU.

-Here, L's execution indirectly prevents H from making progress, creating a priority inversion.
+So here, L's execution indirectly prevents H from making progress, creating a priority inversion.

 Techniques to Handle Priority Inversion